 What factors will the surgeon take into consideration when correcting nasal tip ptosis?

 A major factor that your surgeon will take into consideration is your age.
 As we age, the nasal tip naturally begins to droops.
-When correcting nasal tip ptosis on an older patient, our doctor will take care to shape a tip that is appropriate for the patient’s age.
+When correcting nasal tip ptosis on an older patient, Dr. Rizk will take care to shape a tip that is appropriate for the patient’s age.
 Another key factor is whether or not you have undergone a previous rhinoplasty.

 What problems are associated with a drooping nose?

 In addition to creating the appearance of a disproportionate nose, severe nasal tip ptosis can actually cause breathing problems.
-If your breathing seems to improve when you lift the tip of your nose, it’s possible that a drooping nose is impacting your ability to breathe through your nose.
-If this is the case, it’s especially important to seek help from a qualified nose surgeon.
+If your breathing seems to improve when you lift the tip of your nose, it is possible that a drooping nose is impacting your ability to breathe through your nose.
+If this is the case, it is especially important to seek help from a qualified plastic surgeon.

 What qualifications should I look for in a surgeon to correct nasal tip ptosis?

-Nasal tip asymmetry is one of the most common complaints heard by our doctor.
-Successful correction of a drooping nose is important both for cosmetic and functional reasons, so it is important to find a surgeon who can demonstrate his success in performing the surgery.
+Nasal tip asymmetry is one of the most common complaints heard by Dr. Rizk.
+Successful correction of a drooping nose is important both for cosmetic and functional reasons, so it is important to find a surgeon who can demonstrate success in performing the surgery.
 Nasal tip correction is one of the most challenging aspects of rhinoplasty.
-Our doctor is one of the most experienced surgeons in NYC and has been helping patients correct and refine drooping tips for many years.
-To learn more about how rhinoplasty can help improve your drooping nose, please contact our New York office today.
-Our office is located in central Manhattan with easy access to NJ and surrounding areas.

 Written by Dr. Sam Rizk